Amar-Ahmed/Unit5Mid-UnitPractical/README.md

 # Unit5Mid-UnitPractical

-I completed...
+I completed most of the app
-I didnt complete ...
+I ran out of time for orientation change layout.